Camto/Interlaced/README.md

 # Interlaced

 Interlaced is a game where there is a light world and a dark world.
-These worlds cannot interact with each except with magical objects.
-Your light and dark self must cooperate in order to beat the game, solving puzzles to continue.
+These worlds cannot interact with each other except with magical objects.
+Your light and dark self must cooperate in order to beat the game, solving puzzles to beat levels.